All Episodes

 Remember, this is a group that believes that African Americans are God's chosen people, the real descendants of the Hebrews in the Bible.

-Uh they say that they were there to treat, but this is a group with the militant members that is a very long list of enemies that are well known, including white people, Jewish people, Asian people, members of the LGBTQ community, abortion rights advocates, etc.
+They say that they were there to treat, but this is a group with the militant members that has a very long list of enemies that are well known, including white people, Jewish people, Asian people, members of the LGBTQ community, abortion rights advocates, et cetera, et cetera.

 That's according to the Southern Poverty Law Center, hardly a conservative group.